CPM Mechanics: Must Reading for Design Professionals

 Not only is CPM Mechanics the first book in the Dominant Project Management Series, it is also the first book in the entire ICS-Compendium, which means that the Cognitive Project Management Series is predicated on it as well.

-That should make perfect sense to you since, at the end of the day, the Project Schedule stands at the very epicenter of Project Management.
-Think about it:
+That should make perfect sense to you since, at the end of the day:

 - As your Projects go, your Company goes.
 If your projects fail to meet their goals, won’t that negatively impact your organization?